-Protecting your retirement savings after a divorce may not be at the top of your mind when you are going through the process of splitting up with your spouse.
+Protecting your retirement savings during a divorce may not be at the top of your mind when you are going through the process of splitting up with your spouse.
 The emotional toll on you and your family, after all, likely takes precedence.
 Still, your financial well-being matters, and that includes making sure that your retirement savings, including any money you have in a 401(k) or other retirement savings plan, are protected.
-There are some financial advisors who are certified divorce financial analysts and can help you through this process.
-If you need an advisor, find one with SmartAsset’s free financial advisor matching service.
+There are some financial advisors who are certified divorce financial analysts (CDFAs) and can help you through this process.
+If you need an advisor, find one with SmartAsset’s free financial advisor matching tool.

 Once a judge signs it, the QDRO makes the asset split official, and it allows plan administrators to enforce it.
 However, these administrators must first accept the QDRO.
 This applies to all plans governed under the Employee Retirement Income Security Act (ERISA) of 1974.
 These include the following:

 - 401(k) plans

 Marital Property vs. Separate Property

 Assets are split differently for individual retirement plans or accounts.
 These are almost always considered to be property that is part of the marriage and is split evenly.

 The framework varies based on different factors like plan type and state law, but the typical scenario looks like this.
 The judge analyzes “marital property” and “separate property.”
 In most cases, money contributed toward the plan after the official date of marriage as well as the earnings it generates is considered marital property.
 Anything contributed or earned prior to or after the marriage is separate.
 That’s the portion the judge would split.

 Fortunately, however, the QDRO allows you to roll over your portion into your own qualified plan penalty and tax-free.
 You should continue contributing to this plan or roll it over to a Roth IRA via a trustee-to-trustee transfer.